Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 And they were doing all of that in the interest of Iran and against American interest, not just against our laws.

-So there's probably a hefty fine, which I'm sure what was nothing to Huawei, and they cut a check and off she goes.
+So there's probably a hefty fine, which I'm sure was nothing to Huawei, and they cut a check and off she goes.

 But let's start with the Canadians.

-Um there's a lot of headlines, a lot of people saying hostage diplomacy.
+There's a lot of headlines, a lot of people saying hostage diplomacy.

 So maybe you can just set that one thing aside and call that a coincidence that the Chinese government arrested these two Canadian citizens right after the CFO of Huawei was asked by the United States to be detained in Canada.